princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 ##  **Artificial neuron**
 In the 1950s, the psychologist Frank Rosenblatt introduced a very simple mathematical abstraction of the biological neuron.
 He developed a model that mimicked the following behavior: signals that are received from dendrites are sent down the axon once the strength of the input signal crosses a certain threshold.
 The outputted signal can then serve as an input to another neuron.
 Rosenblatt [named](https://www.sciencedirect.com/science/article/pii/B0080430767005726) this mathematical model the perceptron.

-Rosenblatt’s original perceptron was a simple [Heaviside function](https://en.wikipedia.org/wiki/Heaviside_step_function) that outputs zero if the input signal is equal to or less than 0 and outputs 1 if the input is greater than zero.
+Rosenblatt’s original perceptron was a simple [Heaviside function](https://en.wikipedia.org/wiki/Heaviside_step_function) that outputs zero if the input signal is equal to or less than 0, and outputs 1 if the input is greater than zero.
 Therefore, zero was the threshold above which an input makes the neuron to fire.
 The original perceptron is an example of an artificial neuron, and we will see other examples.

 An artificial neuron is simply a mathematical function that serves as the elementary unit of a neural network.
 It is also known as a node or a unit, with the latter name being very common in machine learning publications.
-I may jump between these names a lot, and it’s not bad if you get used to that, as all of these names are common.
+I may jump between these names, and it’s not bad if you get used to that, as all of these names are common.

 This mathematical function has a collection of inputs, $$x_1,x_2,\ \ldots,\ x_n$$, and a single output, $$a$$, commonly known as the activation value (or post-activation value), or often without the term “value” (i.e. simply activation).